Scott3142/python-programming/site/README.md

 Note this filter takes a regular expression.
 By default, all views are built.

-## Deployment (notes to self)
+## Deployment

+The instructions here detail the process for deployment to Github pages, but since static HTML/CSS/JS FILES are created, it can be deployed to a hosting service of your choice.

+Prerequisites for a Github pages deployment:

-We will deploy to Github pages here so make sure you have a gh-pages branch of the repo you are deploying to.
+- a gh-pages branch of the repo you are deploying to.
+- `node` and `gulp` installed (see instructions in parent folder).

+There are two files in which the baseUrl for the site is set (currently set to https://scott3142.uk).
+You will want to change these.
+The files are:

+- `gulpfile.js`
+- `app/scripts/app.js`

-You will need to update the baseUrl in `gulpfile.js` as well as `app/scripts/app.js`.
-It's unfortunate that it has to be done here but a workaround is TBC.
+It's unfortunate that it this also has to be done in the scripts file but a workaround is in the TODOs.
+If you think you have a fix for this, please submit a PR following [the usual guidelines](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

+Finally:

-Fix the repo name in the last few lines of `gulpfile.js` then run `gulp deploy:prod`.
+- Fix the repo name in the last few lines of `gulpfile.js`.
+- Run `gulp deploy:prod`.

 There may be a cryptic error about the `.publish` directory.
 Worksround is to checkout `gh-pages`, copy .git folder outside repo, checkout `master`, move `gh-pages` git repo to .publish.
 Can't figure out a better way yet...